someflydays/physics-simulation/docs/README.md

-# Additional project documentation, setup guides, and notes.
+# Additional Project Documentation, Setup Guides, and Notes.

 This documentation provides guidance on setting up and running the physics simulation project, both locally and within a Docker container.
 Follow the steps below to get started with the simulation.
 <br>